Mother and Daughter Conflict in Family Business: Why the Closest Bond Becomes the Most Volatile

 Published on

-In my work as a family business psychotherapist, I work with mother-daughter pairs caught in a conflict pattern that neither can name—and that neither expected.
+In my work as a family business psychotherapist, I often work with mother-daughter pairs who are caught in a conflict pattern that neither can resolve.

-They love each other.
-They respect each other's contribution.
+They love each other, and respect each other's contribution.
 But when certain conversations arise, something ruptures.
-The daughter hears criticism where none was intended, and the mother hears ingratitude where none was meant.
+The daughter hears criticism where none was intended, while the mother hears a lack of gratitude where none was meant.

-All family business conflict carries relational history into professional decisions.
-But the mother-daughter dynamic introduces a tension distinct from other family business pairings.
+Most professional decisions that take place within a family business carry relational history, including conflict.
+The mother-daughter dynamic introduces a tension distinct from other family business pairings.

-Research identifies this dyad as the most intense same-gender bond across the lifespan (Shrier et al., 2004).
-It is characterised by both the deepest closeness and the most acute conflict.
-The closeness is what makes the conflict so damaging, because there is less emotional distance to absorb the impact.
+Research describes the adult mother-daughter relationship as one of the most emotionally intense and enduring bonds in a woman's life (Shrier et al., 2004).
+Yet this pair holds both unusual closeness and, at times, sharp conflict.
+This closeness is what makes the conflict so damaging, because there is less emotional distance to absorb the impact.

-Dumas (1989) established that daughters in family businesses face challenges sons do not.
-These include the primogeniture bias and the difficulty of being seen as a business leader rather than a child.
-The mother-daughter pairing carries its own version of that challenge, and it is under-researched, under-discussed, and clinically distinct.
+Daughters in family businesses face challenges that sons do not.
+One is the difficulty of being seen as a business leader rather than a child (Dumas, 1989).

 In many family businesses, the mother holds enormous influence without holding a title.

-Gillis-Donovan and Moynihan-Bradt (1990) described this as the "invisible woman" phenomenon.
-These are women in family businesses who shape culture, mediate conflict, and influence succession decisions, all without formal recognition.
+This is called the Invisible Woman phenomenon: the women in family businesses who shape culture, mediate conflict, and influence succession decisions, all without formal recognition (Gillis-Donovan & Moynihan-Bradt, 1990).

-The mother who runs the emotional life of the family while the father runs the business is not a secondary figure.
-She is the person who determines how conflict is managed, how loyalty is distributed, and how belonging is experienced by every member.
+The mother who often runs the emotional life of the family while the father runs the business is not a secondary figure.
+She is the person who determines how conflict is managed and how belonging is experienced by every member.

-When a daughter enters the business and begins to hold visible authority, it can activate something the family has never had to confront.
-That is the gap between the mother's actual contribution and the recognition she received for it.
+When a daughter enters the business and begins to hold visible authority, it activates something the family has never had to confront.
+There is a gap between the mother's actual contribution and the recognition she received for it:

 That is not jealousy.
-It is grief for a contribution that was never formally acknowledged.
+This is grief for a contribution that was never formally acknowledged by the family.
 The daughter's visible role has made the mother's invisible one impossible to ignore.

 The Daughter's Double Bind